Wabi-Sabi: A way to embrace imperfection

 Buddhism emphasizes the three aspects of all conditioned things.
 They are; impermanence, suffering nature, and selfless nature.

 Whether it is your house, car, parents, or any other living and non-living thing, they are subject to change, which is a characteristic of impermanence.

 Change is a process of evolution that allows things to be born, grow, and extinct.
 Without change, the world is stagnated.
 Therefore, it is a necessary process in our lives.

-How to bring wabi-sabi style in your life?
+How to bring wabi-sabi style into your life?

 Start defining beauty in a different way.
-You can adopt wabi-sabi in different aspects such as; food, home décor, fashion, etc.
+You can adapt wabi-sabi in different aspects such as; food, home décor, fashion, etc.